 - 31 May 2016: First approved PIRS - 3 January 2018: Substantial updates throughout to provide more detail regarding the different scorecards approaches by vendor type. - II February 2019: Commodity supplier scorecard updated to focus only on on-time, in-full fulfillment rate.
 Revisions to scorecard criteria and weighting for QA lab vendors and freight forwarders, to align with QA and Deliver/Return processes for assessing and managing vendors.
-Timeframe updated to specify a one-month reporting lag for freight forwarder and commodity supplier scorecards. - 17 March 2020: No changes - 19 May 2021: PIRS format changes.
+Timeframe updated to specify a one-month reporting lag for freight forwarder and commodity supplier scorecards.

+- 17 March 2020: No changes 19 May 2021: PIRS format changes.
 Responsible Individuals and Data Quality section updated.
-Ontime delivery definition for commodity suppliers updated to reflect rules and definitions in use by the SRM team since FY2019.

-- 22 February 2022: No changes.
-4 August 2023: Updates to reliability for A14b and A14c to account for changes in the vendor scorecards.
+Ontime delivery definition for commodity suppliers updated to reflect rules and definitions in use by the SRM team since FY2019. - 22 February 2022: No changes.
+4 August 2023: Updates to reliability for A14b and A14c to account for changes in the vendor scorecards. - 25 June 2024: Clarified minor methodology deviations and corrective action for A14a SDD timeliness calculation

-Objective 1: Improved availability of health commodities (global procurement and logistics).
+Objective I: Improved availability of health commodities (global procurement and logistics).
 Intermediate Result IR 1.1.
 Enhanced global health commodity procurement.